joegarside90/server-setup/README.md

 - Install GPG Keys
 - Install SSH Keys
 - Install VS Codes Plugins (This is handled by the sync in VS Code when you log in)

-## Known bugs
-- The 1Password install (May need to comment/uncomment stuff for the time being until a better solution is sorted)